cloudogu/k8s-ecosystem/docs/development/structure_of_the_files_en.md

  ┃ ┗ 📂 dev                 - Development scripts executed when building the development baseboxes and instances.
  ┃ ┗ 📂 kubernetes          - Scripts regarding the setup of k8s.
  ┃ ┗ 📜 *.sh                - general scripts applying to all images and baseboxes.
- ┣ 📜 k8s-dev-main.json   - Packer template used to build the development basebox for the main node.
- ┣ 📜 k8s-dev-worker.json - Packer template used to build the development basebox for the worker nodes.
+ ┣ 📜 k8s-dev.json        - Packer template used to build the development basebox.
  ┗ 📜 k8s-prod.json       - Packer template used to build the production images for multiple hypervisors.
 ```